mcfoxlegacy/ransack_advanced_search/README.md

 * Full [ransack](https://github.com/activerecord-hackery/ransack) compatibility (you can still use the default [ransack](https://github.com/activerecord-hackery/ransack) features);
 * Ransack integrated Advanced Search mode with helpers and views - extracted from [ransack-demo](https://github.com/activerecord-hackery/ransack_demo) project;
 * Saved Searches, scoped by contexts, to persist search params and use it in the future;
-* TODO: custom search value inputs based on data type.
+* Custom search value inputs based on data type;
+* TODO: scope by current user or current account (abstract scope).

 ## Installation